Using social support

 Sharing and posting about gambling in online forums

-• talk to someone who can relate to what they were going through
+• Talk to other people who you can relate to

 Support groups